Information for prospective Postdoctoral Fellows

 Annually recurring postdoctoral funding schemes

 Leverhulme Early Career Fellowships are jointly funded by the Leverhulme Trust and the Cambridge Isaac Newton Trust.
 Applicants must obtain match funding for their salary from the Isaac Newton Trust in order to be eligible to apply, and must have submitted their PhD within 4 years of the submission deadline.
 By the fellowship start date successful candidates must either have had their PhD award confirmed or hold an academic position in the UK.
-Applicants may not have held a full-time, permanent academic post in a UK university of comparable institution.
-Those interested in applying for this scheme via POLIS will need to submit the following documents (explained here) to the HSS School Research Team.
-Applications for the 2022-2023 round are now closed and will reopen in October 2023.
+Applicants may not have held a full-time, permanent academic post in a UK university or comparable institution.

-- a cover sheet
+• a cover sheet

-- a brief c.v. (not exceeding two sides), and
+• a brief CV (not exceeding two sides), and

-- a draft of the three items required for the Leverhulme application:
+• a draft of the three items required for the Leverhulme application:

-- a list of your major publications (maximum one side)
+1. a list of your major publications (maximum one side)

-- a statement of your current research (maximum 250 words) and
+2. a statement of your current research (maximum 250 words) and

-- a detailed statement of your proposed research (maximum two sides).
+3. a detailed statement of your proposed research (maximum two sides).

 Please also arrange for two references to be sent directly to the School Research Team (addressed ‘To whom it may concern..’ ) in time for the deadline.
 A maximum of one of the two can be from inside Cambridge.
 A third external reference will be required if you are awarded match-funding and invited to apply to Leverhulme.

 Applicants will be ranked in an internal competition with the top two then sent to the Isaac Newton Trust for consideration for match funding.
-Confirmations of match funding will be given in late January-early February to allow time to finalise applications by the Leverhulme deadline in late February.
+Confirmations of match funding will be given in late January/early-February to allow time to finalise applications by the Leverhulme deadline in late-February.

-ESRC New Investigator Awards are considered by a Cambridge selection panel three times per year in early November, March, and July.
-Applicants are required to complete a selection form, and provide both a budget prepared by the School Research Team and a supporting letter from the host department's Head.
-The deadline for the first internal competition in 2023 will be Monday 20th March.
-Internal application forms and draft budgets should be sent to the School Research Team by Wednesday 1st March so that the necessary documents can be prepared for applications that are given departmental support.
-The department will then return these to applicants with Head of Department letters so that they can be uploaded to the online application form.
+The deadline for the third internal competition in 2023 is Friday 3rd November.
+Internal application forms and budget drafts must be submitted by Friday 13th October so that the necessary documents can be prepared.
+The department will then return these to applicants with Head of Department support letters so that they can be uploaded to the online application form.
 Candidates successful in the internal competition will be invited to undergo peer review by the School of Humanities and Social Sciences' Research Facilitators.

 ESRC Postdoctoral Fellowships.
 Open to applicants with 12 months postdoctoral experience or less with the aim of developing essential research and professional skills.